celestiaorg/docs/docs/nodes/full-node.md

 #### Start the Full Node

-Start the Full Node with a connection to a validator node's grpc endpoint (which is usually exposed on port 9090):
+Start the Full Node with a connection to a validator node's gRPC endpoint (which is usually exposed on port 9090):

 ```sh
 celestia full start --core.grpc <ip addr of core node>:9090